hyperledger-labs/fabric-token-sdk/docs/interop.md

 Token SDK supports interoperability, cross-chain operations, via scripting.
 It allows spending a token to a script by encoding the script in the `Owner` field of a `Token`, and the different drivers are capable of interpreting the owner as a script.
 After the ownership is assigned to a script, the script is evaluated at the time of spending the token.
-The right to spend a token is enforced according to the conditions within the script.
+The right to spend the token is enforced according to the conditions within the script.

 ## HTLC